Nearly 9,000-year-old shrine unearthed in Jordan - NewsBreak

 The archeologists made the discovery at a remote Neolithic campsite on the eastern side of Jordan’s desert, The Associated Press reported.

-The shrine held two large standing stones carved with anthropomorphic figures as well as a hearth and altar and a miniature model of a convergence of two large stone walls that are used to trap gazelles.‘Twosday’ baby born at 2:22 a.m. on 2/22/22 at North Carolina hospital
+The shrine held two large standing stones carved with anthropomorphic figures as well as a hearth and altar and a miniature model of a convergence of two large stone walls that are used to trap gazelles.Owner of Kentucky Derby to buy Rosie’s and Urban ONE casino project in $2.5 billion deal

 The finding amazed the archeologists because it’s ancient but in good condition.